chandan8349/AI_Reasume_Screening/README.md

 ---
-Command-Line Arguments:
-You can override the default paths by passing command-line arguments when running the script:
+To Run :

-python main.py data/job_descriptions/job_desc_full_stack_engineer.pdf data/resumes
+python main.py